Ear Trainer

 That's the basic loop.
 The rest of this guide explains everything else.

-The app is organized into three levels, shown as tabs across the top:
+The app is organized into four levels, shown as tabs across the top:

 You can move between levels freely.
 They each have their own score, so working in Level 2 doesn't affect your Level 1 progress, and vice versa.
 There's no "unlocking" — visit any level whenever you want.

-The intended progression is roughly Level 1 → Level 2 → Level 3, but many musicians benefit from doing all three in any session.
+The intended progression is roughly Level 1 → Level 2 → Level 3 → Level 4, but many musicians benefit from doing all of them in any session.
 Use what serves you.

-If you're new to formal music theory, three concepts will get you 90% of the way through this app.
-If you already know these, skip ahead.
+If you're new to formal music theory, two concepts will get you through Level 1.
+If you already know these, skip ahead to Level 1.

 Pitch and notes